polterguy/phosphorusfive-dox/chapter-14.md

 In our **[onclick]** Ajax event handler, at line 238, we have a couple of invocations to **[+]** and **[-]**.
 The same is true for our **[onclick]** at line 213.
 These are math Active Events, allowing us to add and subtract, either some constants, or the result of an expression, from another constant or expression's result.

-We will cover these in a later chapter, however, if you twist your brain hard, you can probably figure out what they do.
+We will cover these in one of our appendixes.
+However, if you twist your brain hard, you can probably figure out what they do.
 Hint; Use `sys42.windows.show-lambda:x:/..` to see the results of these invocations, if you are curious.

 In addition we haven't really dissected branching, or the **[if]** parts within our *"read.hl"* file for instance.
 These topics will be covered in a later chapter.